Plus500 does not provide CFD services to residents of the United States. Visit our U.S. website at us.plus500.com.

 Calculating indices' values can often be a complicated task.
 For example, the FTSE 100 index is calculated by compiling the total value of the London Stock Exchange's top 100 companies (FTSE 100).
 Thus, it may be hard to understand this index's performance over time.
 Nonetheless, there are two popular mathematical tools that are used in order to break down the value number from the trillions to the more digestible thousands that we know today.

-Float Adjusted Market Capitalization Valuation
+• Float Adjusted Market Capitalisation Valuation

 This can be visualised as:

-(All company shares - locked in shares) X Share value = Free Float Value
+(All company shares - locked-in shares) X Share value = Free Float Value

-(New Market Cap totals/ previous Market Cap totals) x 1000= Q2 FTSE100 point value
+The next quarter, they did another calculation (New Market Cap totals/ previous Market Cap totals) x 1000= Q2 FTSE100 point value

+Using this method, you can see that as the value of these companies grows, so do the points of the FTSE100.
 Note: In order to keep funds as consistent as possible, companies must demonstrate a market cap that is equivalent to position #90 and may fall to position 111 before being removed.

-Price Weighted Valuation
+• Price Weighted Valuation

+Another method is to consider the price of the stock over the market capitalisation of the company.
 To do this we compile a list of companies in a group, just as we did for the FTSE, except this time we look at the price of each individual stock and nothing else.
 This is the system used by Charles Dow and Edward Jones when they created the Dow Jones Industrial Average (DJIA) in 1885.

-Total value of each individual share added together / divisor (ex.
-1000) = Index Value
+Total value of each individual share added together / divisor (ex., 1000) = Index Value.

 Note: The divisor value is not disclosed and is changed regularly to avoid excessive volatility.